tailwindlabs/tailwindcss/docs/source/docs/shadows.blade.md

 ## Customizing

 By default Tailwind provides three drop shadow utilities, one inner shadow utility, and a utility for removing existing shadows.
-You change, add, or remove these by editing the `shadows` section of your Tailwind config.
+You can change, add, or remove these by editing the `shadows` section of your Tailwind config.

 If a `default` shadow is provided, it will be used for the non-suffixed `.shadow` utility.
 Any other keys will be used as suffixes, for example the key `'2'` will create a corresponding `.shadow-2` utility.